12 Signs You Have Suboptimal Digestion And How To Re-Optimize Your Gut

 How To Select The Best Digestive Enzymes

-With enzymes, we’re looking specifically for a full-spectrum enzyme formula that has high levels of proteases.
+With enzymes, we’re looking specifically for a full-spectrum enzyme formula with high protease levels.
 They should also work at all pH ranges of the intestinal tract.
 This is because different nutrients are assimilated at different pH levels.

 That’s why we created a tri-phase protease formulation.
-The latter contains three different proteases in our medical-grade enzyme formula: MassZymes.
-These proteases work at various pH’s so that we get maximum assimilation of amino acids.
+The later contains three different proteases in our medical-grade enzyme formula: MassZymes.
+These proteases work at various pHs to get maximum assimilation of amino acids.

-You also want an enzymatic formulation that is stable, utilizable, and based on a plant-based formulation as opposed to animal-based.
+You also want an enzymatic, stable, utilizable, and based on a plant-based formulation instead of animal-based.
 Animal-based enzymes tend to be less consistent in strength and function.

 Also, it’s good to have a multipurpose enzyme formula that contains enzymes such as lactase, amylase, lipase, and other enzymes.
 Each enzyme breaks down specific macronutrients.

 We suggest taking 2-5 capsules of a high-quality enzyme formulation with every meal.
-It is especially good when you eat flesh protein such as fish or meat to maximize amino acid absorption.
+Eating flesh protein such as fish or meat is especially good for maximizing amino acid absorption.

 Stage 4: Absorption/Nutrient Absorption

-As food enters the small intestine, the process shifts to absorption — and this is where your microbiome plays a critical role.
+As food enters the small intestine, the process shifts to absorption, where your microbiome plays a critical role.
 Friendly microbes in your gut can actually further stimulate enzymes to help break down any food that wasn’t fully processed earlier.

-This is why consuming foods high in probiotics can aid in digestion.
+This is why consuming foods high in probiotics can aid digestion.

 Here are some foods rich in probiotics:

 - Real yogurt: Most commercial yogurts are filled with dead probiotics and an overload of sugar.
-Real yogurt is incredibly sour to the taste because the live probiotics have consumed the sugar and produced beneficial acids.
+Real yogurt tastes incredibly sour because the live probiotics have consumed the sugar and produced beneficial acids.

-- Kefir: It provides a good dose of calcium as well as healthy bacteria.
-Try to choose kefir that is unflavored or the added sugar may help to prevent the healthy bacteria from thriving inside the body.
+- Kefir: It provides a good dose of calcium and healthy bacteria.
+Try to choose unflavored kefir, or the added sugar may help prevent the healthy bacteria from thriving inside the body.

-- Sauerkraut: The primary bacteria found in this type of food is Lactobacillus, which is found in concentrations even higher than that of yogurt.
+- Sauerkraut: The primary bacteria in this food type is Lactobacillus, which is found in concentrations even higher than that of yogurt.
 You should prepare sauerkraut yourself rather than purchasing a store variety.

-- Tempeh: Tempeh not only provides a good dose of protein, but is also an excellent way to boost your intake of probiotics.
+- Tempeh: Tempeh provides a good dose of protein and is an excellent way to boost your intake of probiotics.
 It’s a great source of calcium too.

-- Miso: Miso soup is made from fermented soybeans along with salt and koji, which is a fungus that’s edible.
+- Miso: Miso soup is made from fermented soybeans, salt, and koji, an edible fungus.
 Taking miso helps to: